Altium-Designer-addons/scripts-libraries/Scripts - PCB/QuickSilk/README.md

 ## Credits
 - by Ryan Rutledge
 - Credit to Mattias Ericson & Tony Chilco for the original *MoveAPdesignators* script I started from
-- Credit to Stephen Thompson (@coffeenmusic) for the object overlap code I took from the AutoPlaceSilkscreen script to get AutoMove working
+- Credit to Stephen Thompson (@coffeenmusic) for the excellently-done AutoPlaceSilkscreen script, from which I took the message panel update function and the object overlap code I adapted to get AutoMove working
 - Credit to Petar Perisin and Brett Miller for object picking routine I modified from FormatCopy script

 ## How to install and use